isakfbs/isakfbs/README.md

+## 📆 What I'm Doing Now?:

-🎓 Currently studying **Software Development** at FATEC.
+🎓 Currently studying **Software Development** at FATEC in São Paulo, Brasil.

-🛠️ Working on projects that integrate **engineering principles** and **software development**.
+🛠️ Working on my tech support business and developing software for service order management.

-🌱 Interested in **sustainability** and how technology can help solve global challenges.
+🌱 Developing a project to support agroforestry practices.

+🔍 Looking for a job as a developer to kick-start my career.

-📚 Lifelong learner, continuously expanding my knowledge in programming, software engineering, and more.
+📚 Lifelong learner, continuously expanding my knowledge in programming, software engineering, and all the topics that spark my interest.

 🌍 I strive to contribute to projects that positively impact society.